hed-standard/hed-specification/docs/source/Appendix_B.md

 **k.** An `Onset`, `Inset`, or `Offset` tag appears in an annotation for a non-time tabular file.
 **l.** A `Duration` or `Delay` tag group contains extra tags or groups, or is missing the required group.
-**m.** An `Offset`, `Onset`, `Inset`, `Duration`, or `Delay` tag appears with other top level tags, except Delay and Duration which can be paired
+**m.** An `Offset`, `Onset`, `Inset`, `Duration`, or `Delay` tag appears with other top level tags, except Delay and Duration which can be paired.

 **Note:** if the `Onset` tag group's definition is in expanded form, the `Def-expand` will be an additional internal tag group.